wldt/wldt-core-java/README.md

 ***Of course in our case the PAD is generated manually but according to the nature of the connected physical twin it can be automatically generated starting from a discovery or a configuration passed to the adapter.***

+The generation of the PAD for each active Physical Adapter is the fundamental DT process to handle the binding procedure and to allow the Shadowing Function and consequently the core of the twin to be aware of what is available in the physical world and consequently decide what to observe and digitalize.

 In order to publish the PAD we can update the onAdapterStart method with the following lines of code:

 ```java